-Following EPF's 2017 Campaign on access to universal health coverage, EPF will raise awareness about the outcomes of the campaign.
+Following EPF's 2017 Campaign on access to healthcare for all, EPF will promote its Roadmap on taking action to achieve universal health coverage for all by 2030, using it as a reference document for all our activities on access to health.
 Together with our members, we will continue to inform policy-makers and various stakeholders of unmet needs and barriers to access by supporting our members in organising national activities on this topic.
-EPF will raise awareness of the UN Sustainable Development Goals and the target of achieving universal health coverage by 2030 amongst its membership and the General Public.
+EPF will also raise awareness of the UN Sustainable Development Goals and the target of achieving universal health coverage by 2030 amongst its membership.

 EPF's internal working group on Universal Access to Healthcare will drive this stream of work.
-We will also engage with relevant stakeholders, notably with organisations representing groups that are vulnerable to health inequalities, and will work closely with the multistakeholder Patient Access Partnership (PACT), supporting its work in creating a comprehensive evidence-based approach to measuring access.
+We will also engage with relevant stakeholders, notably with organisations representing groups that are vulnerable to health inequalities, and will work closely with the multistakeholder Patient Access Partnership (PACT), supporting its work in promoting a comprehensive evidence-based approach to measuring access and ensuring that the issue of access is high on the political agenda at both European and at national level.

-EPF will work together with members to raise awareness of the role of nutrition in managing long-term conditions, maintaining optimal health and quality of life by disseminating our position statement on information to patients on food and nutrition (2017) and the renewed EU Patient Agenda on Nutrition (2017) and developing information materials on nutrition, translating guidelines into lay-person summaries, sharing testimonials, and developing a code of conduct for cooperation between patient groups and the (medical) nutrition industry.
+EPF will work together with members to raise awareness of the role of nutrition in managing long-term conditions, maintaining optimal health and quality of life by disseminating our position statement on information to patients on food and nutrition (2017) and the renewed EU Patient Agenda on Nutrition (2017) and developing information materials on nutrition, translating guidelines into lay-person summaries, sharing testimonials, and developing a code of conduct for cooperation between patient groups and the (medical) nutrition.